qeiynn/rpi_motd/README.md

     Autoexecute the script when the user logs in.
 There are multiple locations from where you can start the motd.sh script, for example using the /etc/profile.
 Save the motd.sh script in the directory /etc/profile.d and it will be executed after the login.
 More about autostarting scripts.

-    Remove the default MOTD.
-It is located in /etc/motd.

-    $ sudo rm /etc/motd

     Remove the "last login" information.
 Disable the PrintLastLog option from the sshd service.
 Edit the /etc/ssh/sshd_config file and uncomment the line #PrintLastLog yes: